top of page

 Tom has mentored, coached, and inspired many over the years.
 He successfully brought together the academic and business communities to build the infrastructure required to advance sustainable principles.
 Under Tom’s guidance students created the Green Masters’ Program, Wisconsin’s first third-party certification for businesses implementing sustainable practices.
 This award celebrates Thomas Eggert's tremendous contributions to our discipline, our community, and the state.

 Nominations for this award are open throughout the year yet determined by WSBC Advisors during the annual awards cycle.
-The award will only be given out only when someone meets all the predetermined criteria outlined below and the Advisors feel there is a good fit.
+The award will only be given out only when someone meets all the predetermined criteria outlined below.

 The Thomas L. Eggert Leadership Forward Award will go to someone who: